 UPDATE: Realism in Retrospect (1/31/06; journal volume)

-The _Journal of Narrative Theory_ (JNT) is still seeking submissions for an
+The _Journal of Narrative Theory_ (JNT) seeks submissions for an upcoming

 Papers are welcome re-considering the study of realism in the face of new

 historicism and other forms of interdisciplinary scholarship.
 Semiotics as

 well as kindred critiques of realism have led, of course, to the large-scale

 dismantling of the realistic canon (otherwise known as "the novel," Defoe,